Heart failure - fluids and diureticsHF - fluids and diuretics; CHF - ICD discharge; Cardiomyopathy - ICD discharge

 If you have trouble keeping track of it, write down how much you are drinking during the day.

 Eating too much salt can make you thirsty, which can make you drink too much.
 Extra salt also makes more fluid stay in your body.
-Many foods contain "hidden salt," including prepared and frozen foods.
+Many foods contain "hidden salt," including prepared, canned and frozen foods.
 Learn how to eat a low-salt diet.

-There are also diuretics that contain a combination of 2 of the drugs above.
+There are also diuretics that contain a combination of two of the drugs above.

-When you are taking diuretics, you will need to have regular checkups so that your doctor can check your potassium levels and monitor how your kidneys are working.
+When you are taking diuretics, you will need to have regular checkups so that your provider can check your potassium levels and monitor how your kidneys are working.